Statistical inference of convex order by Wasserstein projection: Introduction

 \item[$\left( G_{2}\right) $] If they are not in convex order, how much do they deviate from the expected convex order relationship?
 This feature will be useful for decision-maker when decisions are made under pre-specified tolerance.

-\item[$\left( G_{3}\right) $] If they are not in convex order and one of them is allowed to change to form a convex order relationship, what is the closest modifcation?
-This is very useful in numerical computation involving measures in convex order, providing an indirect way to sample measures in convex order. \end{enumerate}
+\item[$\left( G_{3}\right) $] If they are not in convex order and one of them is allowed to change to form a convex order relationship, what is the closest modification?
+This is very useful in numerical computation involving measures in convex order, providing an indirect way to sample measures in convex order. \end{enumerate} We emphasize that the unknown $\mu$ and $\nu$ which generate $X_i$'s and $Y_j$'s respectively are not assumed to be coupled by a certain martingale.
+Rather, the goal of \eqref{def : convex order test} is to test the \emph{possibility} of martingale coupling between the two.

 At this point, it is worthwhile distinguishing the hypothesis testing $\left( \ref{def : convex order test}\right) $ from the following test recently studied in \cite{blanchet2024empirical}.
 Let $\left( X,Y\right) \sim\mathbb{P}$ with $\mathbb{P}$ having marginals $\mu$ and $\nu$.
 Consider the \emph{hypothesis testing of martingale pair},